-INTRODUCTION
+1 INTRODUCTION

 The young field of Enterprise Architecture (EA) has attracted quite some attention over the last few years, and numerous articles have been published.
-Surprisingly, little scientific research has yet been done on the topic of carrying out specific, local projects conforming to an EA.
-A local project is a project that affects only a specific part of an enterprise.
-Such a project has to conform to EA prescriptions and, therefore, is not part of the (implementation of the) EA itself.
-Research on local projects is a highly relevant research area, since EA is claimed to provide projects with value in a number of ways.
-Working with EA is said to improve project success, to reduce project risk, duration and complexity, to speed up the initialization of a project and to reduce project costs (Bucher et al., 2006; Wagter et al., 2005; Capgemini, 2006).
+Surprisingly, little scientific research has yet been done on the topic of carrying out projects conforming to an Enterprise Architecture.
+This, however, is a highly relevant research area, since EA is claimed to provide projects with value in a number of ways.
+Working with EA is said to improve project success, to reduce project risk, duration and complexity, to speed up the initialization of a project and to reduce project costs (Bucher et al. 2006, Wagter et al. 2005, Capgemini 2006).
 However, scientific evidence for these claims is still missing.
 Before research can validate them, clear definitions of architectural concepts at the project level are required.
-Miscommunication about terms such as Architecture, Project Architecture, Project Start Architecture and Software Architecture is a risk both organizations and the scientific community run when discussing architecture in projects conforming to EA.
-Therefore, the research question in this article is:
+Miscommunication about terms as Architecture, Project Architecture, Project Start Architecture and Software Architecture is a risk both organizations and the scientific community run when discussing architecture in projects conforming to EA.
+Therefore, the research question in this paper is:

-How can the various architectures at the local project level, and their interdependencies and contents, be defined in the context of Enterprise Architecture?
+How can the various architectures at the project level, and their interdependencies and contents, be defined in the context of Enterprise Architecture?

-The goal of this article is to contribute to clear concepts of architecture when applying them within (research on) local projects that should adhere to an EA.
+The goal of this research is to contribute to clear concepts of architecture when applying them within (research on) projects that should adhere to an EA.
 In our explorative study, we hope to start a discussion on the nature of Project Architecture (PA), Project Start Architecture (PSA) and other types of architecture at the project level.
-Furthermore, our aim is to lay foundations for - and to stimulate further research on - the topic of project conformance to EA.
+Furthermore, our aim is to lay foundations for - and to stimulate further research on - the topic of project conformance to Enterprise Architecture.